What’s more, they’ve gained influence through the force of their personalities, overcoming barriers along the way.

 The most influential leaders all share the same traits.
 Qualities that win people over and establish them as respected and much-loved figures in the eyes of their colleagues, collaborators and the wider world.

 Want to be more influential as a person?
-Take a look at these 7 top characteristics of influential people.
+Take a look at our list below.

 1. They have vision